 His brother Lenny followed suit the following year and moved up to the property to help his father with vineyard management.
 The family was then farming nearly 400 acres of premium vineyards in Mendocino County.

-"David was the last one to come up,” Steve Brutocao recently explained.
-"I think he saw how much fun we were having and wanted to be a part of it!
-For a while, he went back and forth between running the construction company and helping out with the winemaking, but eventually made the move in 1998.
-We're all still involved on the construction side, but our main focus is on the winery.”
+“David was the last one to come up,” Steve Brutocao explained.
+“I think he saw how much fun we were having and wanted to be a part of it.
+For a while, he went back and forth between running the construction company and helping out with the winemaking, but eventually made the move in 1998.”